mrwebwork/nextjs-firebase-auth-guide/README.md

 ## Project Setup

-1. Install `Next.js` and create a new app:
+1. Install `Next.js` and create a new app inside current folder with out giving a project name:

 -     `npx create-next-app@latest .`

-  will create a Next.js app inside the current folder
+  will create a Next.js app and will require project name:

 -     `npx create-next-app@latest`
   will create a new Next.js app inside a folder named `my-app`.
 It will prompt you to enter the name of the project, this can be anything you want. <br>